This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Valencia – Denia – Xabia – Altea – Alicante – Cartagena – Almeria

-This delightful and easy seven day trip down Spain’s eastern Mediterranean coast bypasses the worst of the high-rise excesses and explores the best of the Spanish Costas, including some you’ve never heard of!
+This delightful and easy seven-day trip down Spain’s eastern Mediterranean coast bypasses the worst of the high-rise excesses and explores the best of the Spanish Costas, including some you’ve never heard of!
 Costa de Valencia, Costa Blanca, Costa Calida and Costa de Almeria.

-Visit Valencia during the fabulous Las Fallas when the city erupts with bonfires, music, and life.
-Don’t forget to sample a traditional drink of horchata (made from tiger nuts) when you’re in Valencia, it’s not to be missed!
+Visit Valencia during the fabulous Las Fallas festival when the city erupts with bonfires, music, and life.
+Don’t forget to sample a traditional drink of horchata (made from tiger nuts) when you’re in Valencia, it’s an acquired taste but not to be missed!

 Head south and make for La Albufera, a huge lagoon separated from the sea by a sandbank and surrounded by rice paddy fields, still irrigated by systems installed by the Moors.